Computers are all-pervasive. Almost every aspect of daily life depends on highly sophisticated computing systems.

 Unlike pure computing degrees which often concentrate on the software, scientific and mathematical aspects of computing, this course will provide you with a wider range of engineering skills, including in hardware and applications of computing to electronic systems.
 The course draws from the expertise of the Intelligent Systems and Nano-science Research Group at York.

-You'll graduate with the abilities and approaches you will need to operate with confidence – as a designer, in research or as a manager - in the challenging and rapidly changing world of computer engineering.
+You'll graduate with the abilities and approaches you will need to operate with confidence – as a designer, researcher or as a manager - in the challenging and rapidly changing world of computer engineering.

 This course is fully accredited by the IET and counts towards the training requirements for Chartered Engineer (CEng) status.
 Our courses have been continually accredited for 25 years.